rstacruz/cheatsheets/co.md

 ### Node callback → Thunk

 Use [thunkify].
 You can yield this.
-You can also use [promisify] too.
+You can also use [promisify].func too.

 ```js
 var readFile = thunkify(fs.readFile)